MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 ## Creating a connection

-There are three ways to connect to a Kafka cluster running on AWS:
+There are various ways to configure your Kafka network to allow Materialize to connect:

-- AWS PrivateLink
+- Use AWS PrivateLink: If your Kafka cluster is running on AWS, you can use AWS PrivateLink to connect Materialize to the cluster.

-- SSH Tunnel
+- Use an SSH tunnel: If your database is running in a private network, you can use an SSH tunnel to connect Materialize to the cluster.

-- Public Cluster
+- Allow Materialize IPs: If your Kafka cluster is publicly accessible, you can configure your firewall to allow connections from a set of static Materialize IP addresses.

 Follow the instructions in the section that best matches your use case.